-In this study, we aimed to carry out a comprehensive investigation of particulate matter less than 10 m in aerodynamic diameter (PM10) among industrial, residential and ecologically sensitive sites in the Western Himalayan region.
-To achieve this goal, PM10 data from 20 stations were used to describe the spatial and temporal patterns.
-To determine the potential sources of pollution, we constructed a bivariate polar plot based on wind speed and direction.
-Overall, our findings showed that only ecologically sensitive sites had lower PM10 (59.02 ± 34.77 μg/m3) than the National Ambient Air Quality Standard of 60 μg/m3.
-Both industrial (115.9 ± 47.82 μg/m3) and residential sites (87.16 ± 35.83 μg/m3) had higher PM10 concentrations; the highest concentration level occurred during the winter season, and the lowest concentration level occurred during the monsoon season of the same year; the concentrations exceeded the national standard.
-At each site, emission sources both within and outside the state were categorized based on the bivariate polar plot.
-Industrial and vehicular emission, biomass and solid waste burning, dust from a nearby unpaved road, and long-range transport pollution contributed to air quality deterioration in the state.
+In this study, we aimed to comprehensively investigate particulate matter less than 10 µm in aerodynamic diameter (PM10) at industrial, residential, and ecologically sensitive sites in the western Himalayan region.
+To achieve this goal, PM10 data from 20 stations across the state of Himachal Pradesh were used to characterize the spatial and temporal patterns.
+To determine the potential sources of pollution, we created a bivariate polar plot based on wind speed and direction.
+Our findings showed that only the PM10 concentrations at the ecologically sensitive sites (59.02 ± 34.77 µg m–3) were below the National Ambient Air Quality Standard of 60 µg m–3.
+The concentrations at both the industrial (115.9 ± 47.82 µg m–3) and residential (87.16 ± 35.83 µg m–3) sites exceeded the standard, with the highest concentrations occurring during the winter and the lowest occurring during the monsoon season of the same year.
+The emission sources both within and outside of the Himachal Pradesh for each site were determined based on the bivariate polar plot, and industrial and vehicular emission, biomass and solid waste burning, dust from a nearby unpaved road, and long-range transported pollution were identified as contributors to the deterioration of air quality in this state.
 Moreover, the monsoon season significantly affected air quality.
-In this study, we concluded that the PM10 concentration in Himachal Pradesh exceeded the limit indicated in the World Health Organization (WHO) guidelines and worsened because of local industrial and traffic pollution and long-range transport.
+We conclude that local industrial and traffic pollution and long-range-transported emissions increased the PM10 concentration in Himachal Pradesh, resulting in its exceedance of the limit indicated in the World Health Organization (WHO) guidelines.